-Seattle band ‘Thunderpussy’ awaits Supreme Court ruling on controversial names
+Seattle band Thunderpussy awaits Supreme Court ruling on controversial names

-The nation's highest court heard arguments about whether the name of the all-Asian, Portland band the Slants is too “disparaging” for a federal trademark.
+This week, the U.S. Supreme Court heard arguments about whether the name of the all-Asian, Portland band the Slants is too “disparaging” for a federal trademark.
 The fate of other names — from Seattle band Thunderpussy to the Washington Redskins — hangs in the balance, too.

 Imagine the most vile, offensive thing a person could say to you.